andrewringler/git-annex-turtle/developer-notes.md

  * get bridging headers to build in test targets this https://medium.com/if-let-swift-programming/ios-tests-working-with-objective-c-and-swift-class-together-aaf40f91a27c plus this https://stackoverflow.com/a/26855206/8671834

 ## Useful Troubleshooting Notes
 Check if our Finder Sync extension is running:

     pluginkit -m | grep finder

     show installed location of plugin
     pluginkit -m -v -i com.andrewringler.git-annex-mac.git-annex-finder

     remove plugin at installed location
     pluginkit -r <path>

 Depending on which target is running, debug output might not show up in the XCode console.
 But if you launch the system Console app, it should be there.

 Check for open files <https://www.cyberciti.biz/faq/howto-linux-get-list-of-open-files/>, first get process ID

     ps -aef | grep git-annex

 Then list open files

     lsof -p <process-id> | less

 Full scan
 took 22min. for my 60,000 file repo on solid-state drive

+While running from XCode the app is sandboxed so your user home directory is not `~`.
+The logs print out the current home directory usually something like: `/Users/<username>/Library/Containers/com.andrewringler.git-annex-turtle/Data`.
+If you need to edit the configuration file during development, you'll do that relative to that home directory for example the `turtle-monitor` file would be here: `/Users/andrew/Library/Containers/com.andrewringler.git-annex-turtle/Data/.config/git-annex/turtle-monitor`.